Tinkerforge/doc/en/source/Kits/CameraSlider/Construction_REDBrick.rst

 Uprights
 --------

-To connect the touchscreen uprights to the frame four 6mm holts have to be added to the frame:
+To connect the touchscreen uprights to the frame four 6mm bolts have to be added to the frame:

 * Loosen the bottom lock nuts that fasten the stack-side pair of legs to the